 - Which doctors or specialists do I need my plan to cover this year?

 By answering these questions before you start shopping for plans, you can filter out options that will not meet your current needs.

 While you review your plan options and assess your needs, you may want to consider supplemental health insurance.
-With Original Medicare and a Medigap plan, or an all-inclusive Medicare Advantage plan, there may still be gaps in your coverage.
-These gaps can leave you exposed to costly medical treatments or unexpected financial burdens.
-Supplemental health insurance plans can help fill those gaps.
+Even with Original Medicare and a Medigap plan, or a Medicare Advantage plan, you may have other services you want covered.

 Dental and vision insurance are common supplemental health insurance plans that are not included in Original Medicare.
-Routine cleanings, minor and major dental work, vision exams, and corrective lenses remain important as we age.
-So, it may be useful to ask an agent to find dental and vision insurance that fits into your budget.
+Routine cleanings, minor and major dental work, vision exams, and corrective lenses can be important.
+It may be useful to ask a licensed insurance agent to find dental and vision insurance that fits into your budget.

 Life, critical illness, and cancer insurance are also supplemental plans available to seniors.
-These plans are designed to provide individuals with a financial cushion should something happen.
+These plans are designed to provide individuals with a financial cushion should an unexpected situation occur.

 What Can a Licensed Agent Do?

-A licensed insurance agent can meet with you in person or over the phone.
-The agent can help you review your options, including changes to your current plan, and make sure they still meet all of your needs.
-An agent can also help you find and compare new plan offerings for Medigap, Medicare Advantage, and Medicare Part D. If you’re interested, an agent can even help you find supplemental health insurance.
+A licensed insurance agent can meet with you in person, over the phone, or virtually online.
+The licensed insurance agent can help you review your options, including changes to your current plan, and make sure they still meet all of your needs.
+A licensed insurance agent can also help you find and compare new plan offerings for Medigap, Medicare Advantage, and Medicare Part D. If you’re interested, a licensed insurance agent can even help you find supplemental health insurance.

 Now that you’re armed with these Medicare tips, HealthMarkets can help you review your options.
 Get started comparing plans online now.
 Or you can speak with a licensed insurance agent by calling (800) 488-7621 today.